Meet the Staff

 Reza is passionate about helping others, particularly the under-privileged.
 He is on the Board of Directors for BACHAO, a Pasadena based 501-c non-profit organization, supporting healthcare, children's education, and women's empowerment.
 He was a project leader for City of Hope fundraising efforts during his Avery Dennison days.
 In this capacity, he along with the team raised $250K every year by hosting annual events.
 He has been a guest speaker at the USC Business school for over 10 years on Supply Chain/Operations Management topics.

-Mark F. Lucas is the Senior Associate Director in Graduate Career Services charged with leading his team in career strategy, coaching, and advising of all resident MBA programs for executives and working professionals, including MBA.PM, Executive MBA (EMBA), and 1-year MBA for international students with 10-20 years of experience (IBEAR MBA).
+Mark F. Lucas is the Senior Associate Director in Graduate Career Services charged with leading his team in career strategy, coaching, and advising of all graduate business programs for executives and working professionals including MBA.PM, Executive MBA, 1-year IBEAR MBA, Online MBA, and the MS in Social Entrepreneurship.
 He is the primary career strategist for MBA.PM students.

-Mark joins us from Loyola Marymount University's College of Business Administration, where he was Director of the Office of Graduate Career Management, spearheading all aspects of career services for MBAs, EMBAs, and specialty master's degree programs since 2014.
+Mark joined us in 2019 from Loyola Marymount University's College of Business Administration, where he was Director of the Office of Graduate Career Management, spearheading all aspects of career services for MBAs, EMBAs, and specialty master's degree programs for over five years.
 He also was adjunct faculty, teaching undergraduate classes in Finance and Business Ethics.
-Furthermore, he led a boutique consulting practice with clients such as McKinsey & Co., Boston Consulting Group, and Fortune 100 companies in the USA, Japan, and South Korea, among many others
+Furthermore, he led a boutique consulting practice advising firms such as McKinsey & Co., Boston Consulting Group, and Fortune 100 companies in the USA, Japan, and South Korea, among many others.

 On top of his primary duties at both Toyota and ARCO, he was actively involved in MBA recruiting, having reviewed thousands of resumes and interviewed hundreds of candidates from many top-ranked business schools nationwide.
-For almost ten years, he led all aspects of Toyota's MBA recruiting at the USC Marshall School of Business.
+For almost ten years, he led all aspects of Toyota's MBA recruiting at USC Marshall.

 Mark is a 1997 MBA graduate of the USC Marshall School of Business.
 He did his undergraduate work at the United States Air Force Academy and California State University, Long Beach, earning a Bachelor of Science in Mechanical Engineering.
 He is a member of Tau Beta Pi and Pi Tau Sigma national engineering honor societies.

 In his spare time, Mark enjoys attending live music performances, wine collecting, and community service.
-He is proud to serve as a Los Angeles County Commissioner on the Historical Landmarks and Records Commission
+He is proud to serve as the 4th District Commissioner on the Los Angeles County Historical Landmarks and Records Commission.

 Marina Mesin Zagar